 - National IPA Co-ordinator,

 - Strategic Co-ordinator for components III and IV,

 - Competent Accrediting Officer,

 - National Authorising Officer,

 - National Fund,

-- Operating Structure by IPA Component or Programme,
+- Operating Structure by IPA component or programme,

 - Audit Authority.

-With the exception of the Operating Structure, these bodies essentially perform tasks that are generally applicable to all IPA components; their functions are specified in the relevant articles of the IPA Implementing Regulation 718/2007 and in Annex A of the Framework Agreement for implementation of IPA signed on 30 October 2007 between the Commission and the Republic of Macedonia.
+With the exception of the Operating Structure, these bodies essentially perform tasks that are generally applicable to all IPA components; their functions are specified in the relevant articles of the IPA Implementing Regulation and in Annex A of the Framework Agreement to be concluded between the Commission and the Republic of Macedonia.